Rosenfeld Injury Lawyers Discuss the Most Common Causes Of Semi-Truck Accidents

 The Federal Motor Carrier Safety Administration (FMCSA) maintains accurate records on the causes of truck accidents.
-Driving while impaired is one of the leading causes of serious truck accidents involving injuries and fatalities.
+Driving while impaired is one of the leading causes of serious truck accidents involving severe injuries and fatalities.
 Some of these impairments include:

 - Driving while fatigued

 - Driving while medicated with prescription drugs, and/or over-the-counter drugs

 - Driving under the influence of illegal drugs and/or alcohol

 Mechanical problems are also some of the leading causes of truck accidents.
 Overloaded trailers and trucks, faulty brakes, shifting loads, and bad tires or brakes can cause a serious scenario where the truck driver loses control of the rig.

 Many speed-related trucking accidents usually involve a trucker attempting to meet a scheduling deadline.
 Driving at excessive speeds with a heavy load can cause brakes to fail, which can result in a catastrophic collision.
 Blowing a tire at a high rate of speed makes it more challenging to control the heavy truck compared to driving at lower speeds.

 Legal Remedies Available To Those Injured In An Motor Vehicle Accident Caused By A Truck